 So if you’re ready to explore larger pastures, it just may be the right time to sell your apartment.
 However, what you may not know is that 1031 exchanges are available to help you keep more proceeds from your sale, by reinvesting the money in another property.

-In this article, we will outline the steps that must be taken in order to successfully sell an apartment using a 1031 exchange.
+In this article, we will outline the steps in order to successfully sell an apartment using a 1031 exchange.
 After this, we will explore the idea of reinvesting into mineral rights and royalties.

 How to Sell an Apartment

 In many people’s experiences, selling an apartment is actually an incredibly easy process.
 Real estate agents nationwide are standing by and ready to show your property to a number of interested buyers, so most people usually choose to hire a professional.
 Occasionally, large apartment complexes may have an in=house team of managers who are ready and willing to help.